Bánh Cuốn / Bánh Ướt (Vietnamese Steamed Rice Rolls)

 Banh cuon flour

-• Rice Flour (or better yet, rice starch): Go for Vietnamese or Thai brands.
+• Rice flour (or rice starch) – Look for Vietnamese or Thai brands for the best texture.

 3